manyuanhuahua/manyuanhuahua/README.md

    👯 const hobbies = ['coastal foraging', 'hiking','travelling']

    return `${name} is a ${position} and she likes ${hobbies[0]}, ${hobbies[1]} and ${hobbies[2]},
-          please feel free to contact her to share some funny projects!` }
+          please feel free to contact her to share some fun projects!` }

+console.log(thisIsTing())
 ```

 ## My Stats